Millennium & Copthorne Hotels: History

 The group's origins date to the early 1970s, when Singapore billionaire Kwek Leng Beng opened the King's Hotel through the Hong Leong Group, the parent company of City Developments Limited (CDL).

 In 1989, CDL Hotels International, which now owned six hotels in Asia, was listed on the Hong Kong Stock Exchange.
 In 1993, CDL made its first move outside Asia, purchasing the 548-room Gloucester Hotel and The Bailey's Hotel, both in London.
 In the same year CDL took control of a 13-hotel chain in New Zealand.

 In 1994, CDL entered the US market, purchasing The Millennium Hilton and the Macklowe Hotel, both in New York.

 In 1995, CDL Hotels acquired Copthorne Hotels for £219 million.
 British Caledonian Airways had acquired the Copthorne Hotel at Copthorne, West Sussex, near Gatwick in 1972 and later launched the Copthorne Hotels brand in 1985.

 CDL merged the two chains into Millennium & Copthorne Hotels.
 In 1996, the chain was listed on the London Stock Exchange.

 In 1999, the company acquired the 17-property Regal Hotels chain in the United States and in 2001 it expanded into the Middle East with several management contracts secured in the United Arab Emirates.
 In 2006 the chain expanded to China, and opened the first of six more hotels in China in 2008.

 In 2015, the group announced four new hotels to open in Dubai.
 Still in 2015, the group's financial results slightly declined due to troubled events affecting tourism worldwide which led to the resignation of its CEO Aloysius Lee.
 Tan Kian Seng began serving as the interim CEO after Jennifer Fox stepped down as the group's CEO in September 2018, just three months after her appointment.

 In 2019, CDL, which owned a controlling 62.5% stake in Millennium & Copthorne Hotels, bought back the remaining shares for £776.29 million and de-listed the company from the London Stock Exchange.

 Clarence Tan was appointed CEO of Millennium and Copthorne Hotels in March 2020, and left the role in July 2020 four months after his appointment.

 In May 2020, Millennium & Copthorne announced 910 job losses from its 20 hotels in New Zealand as a result of the COVID-19 pandemic.
 In reaction to the COVID-19 pandemic, Millennium and Copthorne Hotels created the We Clean We Care We Welcome Global Safety Commitment.

+In March 2025, Catherine Wu resigned as an unpaid adviser to Millennium & Copthorne Hotels with immediate effect.
+During a boardroom dispute, the CEO of City Developments Limited, Sherman Kwek, claimed that she had wielded "huge influence" in matters "beyond her scope".